Our Bears

 (2012 initial)

-Since 2012, Inukshuk has spent most of his time living at the Habitat, returning to the Toronto Zoo occasionally on their request.
-He has now been at the Habitat permanently since 2016.
+Since 2012, Inukshuk spent most of his time living at the Habitat, returning to the Toronto Zoo occasionally on their request.
+He lived at the Habitat permanently from 2016 to 2024.

-In other facilities, he has fathered five cubs: Ganuk, Taiga, Hudson, Humphrey, and Juno.
+In other facilities, he fathered five cubs: Ganuk, Taiga, Hudson, Humphrey, and Juno.